edxz7/Random-Sampling-With-A-Reservoir/README.md

 # Random-Sampling-With-A-Reservoir
-Source code written in java and python for random sampling without replacement with a reservoir.
+Code for random sampling without replacement with a reservoir.
 It randomly choose a sample of k items from a file containing n items.
 Typically n is large enough that it doesn't fit into the main memory.
-This algorithm is also suitable for streaming data, a feture that will be added in future versions
+This algorithm is also suitable for streaming data

 ## Getting Started